 - What are the expectations during the first session?

 - How long does it take me to reach my goals?

 Where are sessions held?

-Personal training sessions typically are held on the Fitness Floor but are not limited to that.
-Some trainers will bring their clients into the 3-court gymnasium, or even the pool.
-The personal trainer mainly uses the cardiorespiratory machines, walking track, weight training machines, free-weight area, Synrgy360 Training area, studios and other small areas on the fitness floor for more effective one-on-one personalized training.
+Personal training sessions typically are held on the fitness floor, but are not limited to that area.
+The personal trainer mainly uses the cardiorespiratory machines, walking track, weight training machines, free-weight area, Synrgy360 training area, studios and other small areas on the fitness floor for more effective one-on-one personalized training.
+Some sessions may utilize the gymnasium, pool or X-rooms (KidRec) based on client needs.
 The personal trainers tend to use the entire floor as they work with you but they will always base your workout on your goals and needs.

 Who are the trainers?

 We have 9 certified and committed personal trainers on staff.
 These individuals will provide education, motivation and a workout that is safe, effective and appropriate for your goals and needs.
 Each trainer is well qualified to train and brings unique talents and knowledge base to our facility.
 We have trainers that specialize in weight reduction, sports training and conditioning, marathon preparation, stress reduction, mind/body techniques, senior fitness, youth fitness, as well as the ability to help those with health conditions such as heart, lung and other metabolic disease.
 Our diverse backgrounds and experiences have prepared us to serve you and your goals.
 Read more about each trainer here.
 We have a biography on each of our personal trainers to help you secure a trainer that best fits you.